hyperledger-labs/fabric-ansible-collection/CONTRIBUTING.md

 ### Integration tests

-In order to run the integration tests, you must edit the file `tests/integration/integration_config.yml` and provide values for your IBM Blockchain Platform instance.
+In order to run the integration tests, you must edit the file `tests/integration/integration_config.yml` and provide values for your hyperledger fabric instance.

-The `test_run_id` and `short_test_run_id` parameters provide namespacing for the tests that allow multiple instances of the tests to run concurrently on the same IBM Blockchain Platform instance.
-This is mostly useful in the automated CI/CD pipeline, but should not be needed if you are running against an individually owned IBM Blockchain Platform instance.
+The `test_run_id` and `short_test_run_id` parameters provide namespacing for the tests that allow multiple instances of the tests to run concurrently on the same hyperledger fabric instance.
+This is mostly useful in the automated CI/CD pipeline, but should not be needed if you are running against an individually owned hyperledger fabric instance.

 You can then run the integration tests by running the following command: